 For further information on access please refer to the subscriptions section.

-The ETUI provides free access to data stored in the database on a free basis upon registrations.
+The ETUI provides free access to data stored in the database on a free basis upon registrations (the approval procedure takes max.
+5 working days).
 We encourage and support the use of the data provided by the ETUI in various forms.
 However: